goong-io/goong-map-react/docs/api-reference/source.md

 ## Properties

-The props provided to this component should be conforming to the [Mapbox source specification](https://docs.mapbox.com/mapbox-gl-js/style-spec/#sources)or [CanvasSourceOptions](https://docs.mapbox.com/mapbox-gl-js/api/#canvassourceoptions).
+The props provided to this component should be conforming to the [Goong source specification](https://docs.goong.io/style-spec/sources/) or [CanvasSourceOptions](https://docs.goong.io/javascript/sources/#canvassourceoptions).

 Note that the map component's [mapStyle](/docs/api-reference/static-map.md#mapstyle) prop defaults to `https://tiles.goong.io/assets/goong_map_web.json`.
 To use an empty base map with your own sources, you need to override the prop, e.g.: